JingQ7/News-Scraper-and-Text-Clustering-with-K-Means/README.md

-# NewsSpider and Text Clustering with K-means
+# News Scraper and Text Clustering with K-means

 Ability to scraping <link>https://globalnews.ca/toronto/</link> to collect data, and clustering news stories with K-Means model.